 - Walt Disney World Resort - Walt Disney World Resort had a phased reopening of its theme parks, beginning with Magic Kingdom Park and Disney's Animal Kingdom July 11.
 EPCOT and Disney's Hollywood Studios followed July 15.

 - Walt Disney World water parks plan to splash back into action in 2021.
-According to Walt Disney World Resort, one of the two water parks on property, Disney’s Blizzard Beach water park or Disney’s Typhoon Lagoon water park, will reopen March 7, 2021, pending government approval.
+According to Walt Disney World Resort, Disney’s Blizzard Beach water park will reopen March 7, 2021.
+Disney’s Typhoon Lagoon water park will remain closed until further notice.

-- Disney-owned and -operated hotels at Walt Disney World Resort have begun to reopen.
+- Disney-owned and-operated hotels at Walt Disney World Resort have begun to reopen.
 Disney Vacation Club properties at Walt Disney World and Disney’s Fort Wilderness Resort & Campground reopened to members and guests June 22.
 Disney Vacation Club properties in Vero Beach, Florida, and Hilton Head, South Carolina, reopened June 15.
-Disney's Aulani is reopening Nov.
+Disney's Aulani is reopened Nov.
 1.

 - Disney Springs in Florida began a phased reopening May 20.
-A limited number of shopping and dining experiences that are owned by third-party operating participants will begin to open during this initial phase.
 During the initial opening phase, Disney Springs has limitations on capacity, parking and operating hours.
-Guests and cast members will be required to wear face coverings.
+Guests and cast members are required to wear face coverings.
 For more information, read our separate post about its reopening guidelines and procedures.

 - Universal Orlando Resort - Universal's Islands of Adventure, Universal Studios Florida and Universal's Volcano Bay water theme park reopened to the public June 5.

 - Select Universal Orlando Resort Hotels reopened June 2.
 The phased reopening of hotels includes Hard Rock Hotel, Loews Royal Pacific Resort, Loews Sapphire Falls Resort, Universal's Cabana Bay Beach Resort, Universal's Aventura Hotel and Universal's Endless Summer Resort - Surfside Inn and Suites.
-Loews Portofino Bay Hotel and Universal's Endless Summer Resort - Dockside Inn and Suites will reopen at a later date.
-Universal's Aventura Hotel and Loews Sapphire Falls Resort will temporarily close Aug.
-21 through Oct.
-31.
+Loews Portofino Bay Hotel and Universal's Endless Summer Resort - Dockside Inn and Suites both opened in December 2020.
+Universal's Aventura Hotel and Loews Sapphire Falls Resort temporarily closed Jan.
+1, 2021.

 - SeaWorld Orlando - SeaWorld Orlando reopened to the public June 11.
 For more information, read our separate post about its reopening guidelines and procedures.